ChainsawGarden/Cataclysm-DDA-DF/doc/COMPILING/COMPILING.md

 ## Simple build using Homebrew

-A homebrew installation will come with tiles and sound support enabled.
+A homebrew installation will come with tiles, sound, and lua support enabled.

 Once you have Homebrew installed, open Terminal and run one of the following commands.